Description of the Lab

 There are two parts in this Lab:

-- First, we propose you to play an online game to refresh you Python memories, or to discover the language if you have never practiced;
+- Then, we propose you to play an online game to refresh you Python memories, or to discover the language if you have never practiced.

-If you are sufficiently confident in your Python skills (i.e., you know how to write loops, conditional structures, variable assignments, functions…), then you may skip the first part.
+If you are sufficiently confident in your Python skills (i.e., you know how to write loops, conditional structures, variable assignments, functions…), then you may skip the second part.

 Setting up the PyRat environment